aeserran/Twitter-Python-LEMI-1481881775100/README.md

-# Twitter Insight App Overview
+# Personality Insight App Overview

 The Twitter Insight app demonstrates a simple, reusable Python web application that uses Watson **Personality Insights** and **Insights for Twitter** service in Bluemix.